Walking is simple, free and one of the easiest ways to get more active, lose weight and become healthier.

 Active 10 allows you to track how much and how fast you’ve walked.
 To keep things interesting, it gives you goals to work towards and rewards your progress.
 Download Active 10 from the App Store and Google Play.

 Add variety to your walks.
 You don’t have to travel to the countryside to find a rewarding walk.
 Towns and cities offer interesting walks, including parks, heritage trails, canal towpaths, riverside paths, commons, woodlands, heaths and nature reserves.
 For inspiring walks, visit Walk Unlimited.

 Join a walking group

 Walking in a group is a great way to start walking, make new friends and stay motivated.

-Ramblers organises group walks for health, leisure and as a means of getting around to people of all ages, backgrounds and for all levels of fitness.
+Ramblers organises group walks for health, leisure and as a means of getting around for people of all ages, backgrounds and levels of fitness.
 Its website has details of many locally organised walks in towns and cities, as well as the countryside.

 The UK’s 15 National Parks run free guided walks for the whole family during the holidays.